-We have been tracking influenza before there were cases in the North America.
+We have been tracking influenza since before there were cases in North America this year.
 That’s because we pay careful attention to what happened in the Southern Hemisphere: Australia, New Zealand, South Africa and Chile.
 This early warning system alerted us to a potentially bad flu season, and that was before the new subclade K variant reared its ugly head.
 This week, we have a personal story to share.
 We have a relative who works in one of the country’s premier hospitals.
 We have been asking about influenza outbreaks for this FLU WATCH outbreak update.
 Until this week we heard nothing unusual.
 But our healthcare pro worked in the emergency department this week and reported that the ER was filled with flu cases!

 FLU WATCH for 12/26/2025: